Sonnet XXXII

 Commentary

-1. If thou survive my well-contented day,
+- 1. If thou survive my well-contented day,

-well-contented day - the day of my death.
+- well-contented day - the day of my death.
 Uncertain meaning.
 It could imply 'fully paid up', referring to death as the act of settling one's accounts with Nature.
 Or perhaps well-contented in that I have enjoyed your love.

-2. When that churl Death my bones with dust shall cover
+- 2. When that churl Death my bones with dust shall cover

 A churl's courtesy rarely comes, but either for gain or falsehood.
+Sidney.

-- an echo perhaps from the funeral service - 'ashes to ashes, dust to dust'.
-Bones and charnel houses were the standard accompaniment to depictions of death at the time.
+my bones with dust shall cover - an echo perhaps from the funeral service - 'ashes to ashes, dust to dust'.
+Bones and charnel houses were the standard accompaniment to depictions of death at the time. - 3.
+And shalt by fortune once more re-survey

 by fortune = by chance, perhaps;

-4. These poor rude lines of thy deceased lover,
+- 4. These poor rude lines of thy deceased lover,

-poor rude lines = inadequate, crude lines of verse.
-The tradition of the lover belittling himself before the beloved was a long one in the history of sonneteering.
+lines of verse.
+The tradition of the lover belittling himself before

 lover was used often in today's sense of 'friend', but in a sequence of love sonnets it clearly means 'he who adores you'.
 Sidney for example refers to himself as Stella's lover, or as one who belongs to the traditional class of those, like Petrarch, who were passionately devoted to a chosen woman: